 An impressively even-handed documentary presenting both sides of the Hawaiian statehood debate, Anne Misawa’s film is a must see for all.
 If statehood had such wide-spread support 50 years ago, what has changed?
 Featuring a broad range of interviews with over 30 people, including Senator Daniel Inouye and Hawaiian Studies Professor Haunani-Kay Trask, this documentary not only gives voice to the people living in and loving Hawai’i today but also lays out the complicated history of this once sovereign nation, prior to the overthrow of its Queen and the annexation of its land by American interests.
 After more than 50 years, the debate still rages as the Kanaka Maoli, the Native Hawaiians, along-side the immigrant populations of Hawai’i fight to retain the beauty and significance of its cultural legacy, as well as determine what is best for Hawai’i now and into the future.
 Go HERE to learn how to get free tickets!

-Preceded by Lychee Thieves: It’s that time of the year when lychee is ready for harvesting and Hawaiians’ cravings go into overdrive for this unique fruit.
+Preceded mortgage default hollywood Lychee Thieves: It’s that time of the year when lychee is ready for harvesting and Hawaiians’ cravings go into overdrive for this unique fruit.
 Directed by Kathleen Kwai Ching Man.
 29 mins.

 Gun-toting, sunglass wearing, loud-mouthed master swearer, founding member and Field Marshall of the Black Panther Party, Richard Aoki was one of the most influential Asian American civil rights activists in history.
 First time filmmakers Mike Cheng and Ben Wang tell Aoki’s story in his own words and through interviews with his friends, students, and colleagues, from his childhood experiences in the Japanese American internment camps, growing up in the predominantly black neighborhoods of West Oakland, serving in the U.S. military, and as a student and student activist at Merrit Community College and the University of California, Berkeley.
 Go HERE to learn more and buy tickets!